docker-archive/classicswarm/scheduler/filter/README.md

 $ docker -H node-3:2375 pull redis
 ```

-Here only `node-1` and `node-3` have the `redis` image.
-Using `-e affinity:image=redis` we can
+Only `node-1` and `node-3` have the `redis` image.
+Specify a `-e
-schedule container only on these 2 nodes.
-You can also use the image ID instead of its name.
+affinity:image=redis` filter to schedule several additional containers to run on
+these nodes.

 ```bash
 $ docker run -d --name redis1 -e affinity:image==redis redis